 publication date: Good Friday 2025 (April 2025)

-Between Heaven and the Sea — an Irish road movie
+Between Heaven and the Sea — an Irish travel diary

-For me, spirituality goes beyond religion.
+For me as an agnostic, spirituality goes beyond religion.
 It is a cultural and deeply personal exploration.
-Monuments and beliefs tell stories, balancing superstition and magic.
-Writing about an Ireland scarred by religious conflicts felt natural after gaining perspective during my years in France.
+Monuments and beliefs tell stories, balancing superstition, faith, and magic.

 fictional characters

-Isabelle-Rose Corbel - a mature woman from Caudry (France)
+Isabelle-Rose Corbel - a woman from Caudry (France)

 Emma Desportes - her daughter who lives in Lisburn (Northern Ireland)